Converse extensionality and apartness: Assemblies for modified realizability

-\begin{proposition} If $\tca{T}$ is standard, then $N$ is a natural numbers object in $\tca{T}$.
-Moreover, this natural numbers object is preserved by $E$. \end{proposition} \begin{proof} The natural numbers object in $\Asm$ is $(\mathbb{N},N ,\nu)$ with $\nu(n) = \set{\numeral{n}}$, which coincides with $E(N)$ if $\tca{T}$ is standard.
+\begin{prop} If $\tca{T}$ is standard, then $N$ is a natural numbers object in $\tca{T}$.
+Moreover, this natural numbers object is preserved by $E$. \end{prop} \proof The natural numbers object in $\Asm$ is $(\mathbb{N},N ,\nu)$ with $\nu(n) = \set{\numeral{n}}$, which coincides with $E(N)$ if $\tca{T}$ is standard.
 And because $E$ is a full and faithful functor preserving the terminal object, it reflects the natural numbers object.
-So $N$ is the natural numbers object in $\tca{T}$. \end{proof}
+So $N$ is the natural numbers object in $\tca{T}$.